wp-plugins/html-special-characters-helper/readme.txt

 == Filters ==

-The plugin exposes one filter for hooking.
+The plugin exposes two filters for hooking.
 Typically, customizations utilizing this hook would be put into your active theme's functions.php file, or used by another plugin.

 = c2c_html_special_characters (filter) =